The Alberta Family Wellness Initiative

 The Brain Story and Resilience Scale Framework

 The AFWI has made significant advances towards our goal of embedding the Brain Story across systems to produce concrete changes in policy and practice.
 Using the Resilience Scale as a framework, we have established a tri-fold strategy that evaluates the needs of individuals, clarifies the role of organizations and service providers, and works towards systems integration.
-This strategy is introduced in the Resilience Scale Masterclass.
+Three AFWI reports are available that expand on each level of the strategy.

-The 3-hour Resilience Scale Masterclass educates policy makers, practitioners, and the public about brain development and its impact on health, mental health, and overall well-being throughout the lifespan.
+This strategy is introduced in the 3-hour Resilience Scale Masterclass which educates policy makers, practitioners, and the public about brain development and its impact on health, mental health, and overall well-being throughout the lifespan.
 Delivered in three parts, its purpose is to provide foundational knowledge and a common language accessible across disciplines.

 -